 The Headlands Gamble

 Looking for an immersive weekend experience for 2 or 4, The Headlands Gamble is a mystery story through California’s northern coast.
-It’s like a murder mystery except it’s just you two and you’re going to real locations, uncovering clues, and meeting characters as you drive through Marin County, north of San Francisco.
+It’s like a murder mystery except it’s a surprise vacation for just you two and you’re going to real locations, uncovering clues, and meeting characters as you drive through Marin County, north of San Francisco.

 All you have to do is show up somewhere in San Francisco or East Bay on Saturday morning and you’ll be whisked away to a secret location to pick up your custom car and that’s when the story starts.
 You’ll have an interactive tablet dashboard to digitally augment the experience and guide you through where you need to go.